-Grading in this course is on a pass-or-fail basis, subject to the student's satisfactory completion of the practicum requirements as outlined in this course syllabus.
-The Employer Evaluation and the Program Director's overall evaluation of the student's participation in such areas as demonstrating initiative in securing a Practicum placement, attendance at appointments, attendance at biweekly meetings, participation at biweekly meetings, general professional behaviour, provision of documents and journal entries as requested, all play a significant role in the evaluation of the student.
+Grading in this course is on a pass-or-fail basis, subject to the student's satisfactory completion of the practicum requirements as outlined in this course outline.
+The Employer Evaluation and the Program Director's overall evaluation of the student's participation in such areas as demonstrating initiative in securing a Practicum placement, attendance at appointments, attendance at regular practicum meetings, participation in these meetings, general professional behaviour, provision of documents and journal entries as requested, all play a significant role in the evaluation of the student.
 The student should demonstrate growth through the practicum experience attained.